rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Copy your `test_4_2.py` file and change its name to `test_4_6.py`.
-<input type="checkbox" class="checkbox inline"> Inside `test_4_6.py` find the lines with the class definition, document string, and print statement then change them to the following:
+<input type="checkbox" class="checkbox inline"> Inside `test_4_6.py` find the lines with the class definition, docstring, and print statement then change them to the following:

 ```python
 class Test_4_6(WindowApp):